 Step 1: Preparation

 Before doing anything give your table or chosen object a good wash down, getting rid of any dirt or dust.
-Ensure surfaces are smooth and clean and voice of anything that may interfere with the final finish.
+Ensure surfaces are smooth and clean and void of anything that may interfere with the final finish.

 Step 2: Cut Out Pictures